Dyslexia & Dysgraphia

 Students are able to receive their assignments via video, email, and any of the myriad learning management systems.
 But these learning formats pose challenges for students with a variety of learning needs from disabilities to executive functioning to language learning.
 One way districts are bridging that gap is by providing access to assistive technology supports to help with reading, writing, and learning.

-The thing about assistive technology is that it works seamlessly within LMS platforms to help students with IEPs, 504 plans, and English Language Learners (ELLs) so they can continue to thrive while learning remotely.
+The thing about assistive technology is that it works seamlessly within LMS platforms to help students with IEPs, 504 plans, and English Language Learners (ELLs) so they can thrive.

 Snap&Read, our toolset of reading accommodations, assists the most diverse student reading needs.
 This accommodation, available as an extension on your browser window, reads both accessible and inaccessible text aloud, levels vocabulary, and translates.
 It also allows students to highlight and add text directly onto a PDF, and then save it to their device or the cloud.